iobis/manual/common_qc.md

 ### How to use OBIS Map Tool

-Please see the [video tutorial](access.html#mapper) on how to use our Map tool.
+A video tutorial on how to use our Map tool will be available soon.
 This video covers the following topics:

 1. Estimating coordinates
 2. Geocoding using names from Marine Regions